 But first, a bit about Western psychology and Buddhism.

-The two share a similar aim: to provide freedom from suffering.
-Yet, they are predicated on divergent ideologies and take radically different approaches to arrive at the same place.
+Both provide freedom from suffering.
+Yet, both are predicated on divergent ideologies and take radically different approaches to arrive at the same place.

 There is some sense that they are not whole.